HekisaXD/From_Netherite_to_Draconite/README.md

-# The Draconite Experience
+# From Netherite to Draconite

-A Minecraft mod that introduces new features, including powerful armor, new ore, new sword, shovel, hoe etc... all centered around the Draconite resource.
+A Minecraft mod that introduces new features to go beyond netherite and elevating the overall experience, including powerful armor, new ore, new sword, shovel, hoe etc... all centered around the Draconite resource.

 Active working version : 1.19.2